riya810sri/exam-portal-backend/README.md

 ### Features

 - Client-side detection of tab switching, copy/paste attempts, and keyboard shortcuts
+- **Advanced keyboard monitoring** to detect automated tools and suspicious typing patterns
 - Secure API for reporting and storing cheating evidence
 - Admin dashboard for reviewing flagged exams
 - Flexible evidence schema to support different detection methods
 - Support for both client and server-side detection

+### Keyboard Monitoring

+The new keyboard monitoring feature provides:

+- Real-time tracking of keystroke patterns
+- Detection of suspicious typing rhythms that may indicate automation
+- Analysis of keyboard shortcut usage
+- Risk scoring based on typing behavior
+- Integration with the existing security monitoring system

+For integration details, see the [Keyboard Monitoring Integration Guide](docs/KEYBOARD_MONITORING_INTEGRATION.md).

 ### Integration